Cosmin1907/Project4-Restaurant-On-The-Sea/TESTING.md

 1. Login to the website
 2. Click the logout button
-3. Click SIGN OUT on the confirm logout page
+3. Click sign out on the confirm logout page

 Expected:

+- A message is displayed: You have signed out.
+- The user is redirected to the home page.
+- The menu options are updated to display Register and Login, and no longer show Logout.

 Actual:

+- A message is displayed: You have signed out.
+- The user is redirected to the home page.
+- The menu options are updated to display Register and Login, and no longer show Logout.

 **Booking Forms**